Law of 4 February 1794

-The Law of 4 February 1794 was a decree of the French First Republic's National Convention which abolished slavery in the French colonial empire.
+The Law of 4 February 1794 (16 Pluviôse of the Year II) was a decree of the French First Republic's National Convention which abolished slavery in the French colonial empire.

 Background

 During the early modern period, France began colonizing the Americas and became involved in the Atlantic slave trade.
 By the late 18th century, France had several colonies in the West Indies and the Indian Ocean whose economies were reliant on slave labor.
 In 1788, Jacques Pierre Brissot and Étienne Clavière founded the Society of the Friends of the Blacks, an organization dedicated to the abolition of slavery.
 Brissot had spent time in England and was inspired by the Society for Effecting the Abolition of the Slave Trade, a British abolitionist organization founded just a year earlier.
 However, their efforts were not effective; at the beginning of the French Revolution, a measure to abolish slavery in France's colonies was proposed and then dropped due to opposition from the French nobility.
 In 1790, the National Assembly affirmed their support for the continuation of slavery.

 The French colony of Saint-Domingue in particular was important to the economy of France.
 A 1791 slave rebellion in the colony led to widespread turmoil, which the Spanish and British attempted to take advantage of by invading Saint-Domingue.
 These circumstances forced commissioners sent by the French First Republic to the colony to gradually abolish slavery in Saint-Dominigue in order to win its Black population to their side.
 In June 1793, Léger-Félicité Sonthonax and Étienne Polverel decreed that all slaves who were willing to fight under them would be freed.
 Two months later on 29 August, Sonthonax freed all slaves in the northern region of Saint-Dominigue.
 After gradually implementing anti-slavery measures in the western and southern regions, Polverel abolished slavery there as well on 31 October.

 Although Sonthonax and Polverel were both abolitionists, they had not come to Saint-Domingue with the intention of abolishing slavery in the colony, having received no such orders from the National Convention in Paris.
 Their intention in abolishing slavery was solely utilitarian, as Sonthonax and Polverel both recognized that abolishing slavery would prevent Saint-Dominigue from falling into Spanish or British hands.
 Their proclamations abolishing slavery were not universally well-received even among the Black population of Saint-Domingue; Toussaint Louverture, a former slave who was allied with the Spanish at the time, doubted its sincerity.
 Louverture then began pressuring the Spanish to issue a similar proclamation.